Lou Brutus: WHJY Providence – WBCN Boston – WMMR Philadelphia

 After a brief stint, Brutus left WPLJ-FM to begin his first ever full-time on-air hosting job at WHJY in Providence, Rhode Island.
 It was at this juncture that he began his trademark of closing his radio programs with a quote from writer Hunter S. Thompson.
 He met with Thompson twice during this time during appearances by the author at the Somerville Theater outside of Boston, Massachusetts.
 They stayed in contact until Thompson's death in 2005 including Brutus' unsuccessful attempts to convince the author to host a hybrid music/political program on XM Satellite Radio.
 Brutus was let go from WHJY in the spring of 1992.
 He did return for one night in 2003 to host a memorial edition of The Metal Zone in honor of his friend Mike "Dr. Metal" Gonsalves who perished in The Station Nightclub Fire.
 Shortly after his departure from WHJY, Brutus joined the staff of WBCN-FM in Boston, Massachusetts where he worked weekend and fill in shifts.
-By fall of that year, Brutus was back at WMMR-FM in Philadelphia, Pennsylvania as host of the night shift.
+By fall of that year, Brutus was back at WMMR in Philadelphia as host of the night shift.
 He remained in this capacity until offered the afternoon drive position at WRCX-FM in Chicago, Illinois.